Luis’ Website

 📱 As part of a fellowship, I have also conducted independent research regarding political communication.
 My topic covers the kinds of false information that are present in online platforms and how specific types of false information can serve as a platform for people to shift their political beliefs to ones that do not fit the status quo.
 It examines the factors that contribute to people adopting these increasingly extreme views, along with the ways participants act once they subscribe to these beliefs, and how they may be particularly harmful to oneself and others.

-🔬 My research interests include political communication, American politics, Mexican politics, Chicano history, immigration policy, democratic backsliding, political parties, and economic policy.
+🔬 My research interests include political communication, American politics, Mexican politics, Latino politics, immigration policy, U.S. interventionism, and democratic backsliding.

 🎮 Outside of academia, I spend my time playing video games, working on cars, cooking, gardening, reading books, and playing with my cat.